Marc Mitscher: Battle of Midway

-The battle was a great victory and Mitscher congratulated his crew for their efforts, but Hornet's performance had not lived up to his expectations and he felt he had failed to deliver the results he should have done.
+The battle was a great victory and Mitscher congratulated his crew for their efforts, but Hornet's performance had not lived up to his expectations and he felt he had failed to deliver the results he should have.
 In addition, he felt great regret for the loss of John Waldron and Torpedo Eight.
 For the next three years he would try to secure the award of the Medal of Honor to the entire unit, but without success.
 The pilots of Torpedo Eight were eventually awarded the Navy Cross.

 Mitscher's decisions in the battle have come under scrutiny largely due to the questionable actions of his subordinates and discrepancies in his After Action report.
 According to author Robert J. Mrazek, Mitscher backed up Ring's decision to take the heading of 263 degrees, as well as the decision to keep the fighters at high altitude, too high to effectively cover the torpedo bombers.
 Mrazek states that Waldron vehemently protested both decisions in front of Ring and Mitscher, but was overruled by the latter.
 At the time, American intelligence reports indicated that the Japanese might be operating their carriers in two groups, and the search plane contact report stated that only two carriers had been found.
 Mitscher and Ring had agreed on the westerly heading in order to search behind the enemy task force for a possible trailing group.
 A further controversy exists in that the only official report from Hornet states that the strike took a course heading of 239 degrees and missed the Japanese task force because it had turned north.
 This statement does not agree with some testimonies of Air Group Eight pilots and other evidence, most noticeably that none of the downed VF 10 pilots who were later rescued were found along the 238 course heading.
 Finally, the fact that no After Action reports were filed other than the one signed by Mitscher containing the 239 course heading is unusual.
 Mrazek believes that the lack of reports indicates a cover-up, possibly in an effort to protect Mitscher's reputation.